MicrosoftDocs/data-integration/data-integration/vnet/overview.md

 ## Limitations

 - Currently, this feature is available only for Fabric Dataflow Gen2, Power BI semantic models, Power Platform dataflows, and Power BI paginated reports.
-Power BI dataflows and datamarts are not supported.
+Power BI dataflows and datamarts aren't supported.

-- VNet data gateway is currently available for P, F, and A4 or above (A4, A5, A6, and A7) SKUs.
-For F SKUs we reccomend that you use F8 and above but all F SKUs will work.
+- VNet data gateway is currently available for P, F, and A4 or higher (A4, A5, A6, and A7) SKUs.
+For F SKUs, we recommend that you use F8 and above but all F SKUs work.

 - This feature is currently not supported in GCC L2.
 We do support GCC L4 (Texas and Virginia) and L5 (DoD East).
 We support air gapped clouds in US Nat East/West and US Sec East/West.